UnExplainableFish52/UnExplainableFish52/README.md

 ## About Me

-I’m a 20-year-old techie focused on networking fundamentals, Linux, operating systems, and security.
+I’m a 21-year-old techie focused on networking fundamentals, Linux, operating systems, and security.
 I’m learning deep concepts behind how the internet and systems really work.

 ## What I'm Doing Now

-- Going deep into networking fundamentals (how the internet actually works)
-- Strengthening Linux skills in parallel (systems, tooling, automation)
+- Exploring hands-on cybersecurity workflows using tools like Wazuh, Splunk, pfSense, and other industry-standard platforms for monitoring, analysis, and infrastructure security.- Strengthening Linux skills in parallel (systems, tooling, automation)
 - Learning security concepts behind real-world internet tech (hardening, threat thinking, defense)
 - Writing Fisholophies (articles/writings) and vibecoding occasionally as a hobby
 - Building lokii.tech: free knowledge, valuable guides, and career paths (more coming soon)